Mark and the Ark

 In this particular parable Jesus and the disciples are riding together with Jesus in the boat.
 The storm builds just like the events in Noah’s story where the heavens burst forth and the world was covered with water.
 Here in Mark’s parable the boat itself fills with water so the disciples believe they will perish in the storm.
 This is what happened to everyone except Noah and his family during the flood.

 Jesus remains at the rudder, though asleep, in Mark’s parable.
-In the original account of Noah’s flood, the Lord sealed Noah into the Ark.
-In both cases it appears the Lord himself is steering, though the Lord never speaks in either case.
+In the original account of Noah’s flood, God sealed Noah into the Ark.
+In both cases it appears God himself is steering, though he never speaks in either case.

 Eventually the disciples gain Jesus’ attention and he rebukes the wind and the waves, leading to a great calm.
-In Noah’s case the storm subsides as well as Noah interacts with the Lord at the end of the historical flood.
+In Noah’s case the storm subsides as well as Noah interacts with God at the end of the historical flood.

 At the end of this ride across the Sea of Galilee, Jesus asks the disciples about their faith.
 Faith, properly defined, is our ability to see into the future things which Jesus has revealed will happen, but are not yet.
 In Noah’s case it took great faith to understand the world could be rebuilt, though at the time it was a muddy mess.